$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Local Universe model

 Assuming the galaxy field is related to the matter field as

-where $b_{\mathrm{2M\texttt{++}}}$ is the linear bias of the \TWOMPP\ sample, we may replace the matter field in~\cref{eq:density_to_velocity} with the luminosity-weighted galaxy density contrast.
+where $b_{\mathrm{2M\texttt{++}}}$ is the linear bias of the \TWOMPP\ sample relative to the matter field\footnote{Not to be confused with the inhomogeneous Malmquist bias parameter $b_1$ introduced in~\cref{eq:linear_bias}, which describes the bias of the peculiar velocity tracer relative to the \TWOMPP\ density field.}, we may replace the matter field in~\cref{eq:density_to_velocity} with the luminosity-weighted galaxy density contrast.
 This introduces the degenerate combination $\beta^\star \equiv f / b_{\mathrm{2M\texttt{++}}}$ in front of the integral.
-From~\cref{eq:matter_to_galaxy_bias} it follows that $\sigma_8^g = b_{\mathrm{2M\texttt{++}}} \, \sigma_8^{\rm NL}$, where $\sigma_8^g$ is the fluctuation amplitude of the galaxy density field on $8\,\Mpch$ scales, and $\sigma_8^{\rm NL}$ is the corresponding fluctuation amplitude of the non-linear matter field. $\sigma_8^g$ has been measured for the \TWOMPP\ sample by~\cite{westover,Carrick_2015}. $\beta^\star$ can be inferred from peculiar velocity data, since peculiar velocities are sourced by the total matter distribution (e.g.~\citealt{Carrick_2015,Boruah_2019,Said_2020,Boubel_2024,VFO}).
+From~\cref{eq:matter_to_galaxy_bias} it follows that $\sigma_8^g = b_{\mathrm{2M\texttt{++}}} \, \sigma_8^{\rm NL}$, where $\sigma_8^g$ is the fluctuation amplitude of the galaxy density field on $8\,\Mpch$ scales, and $\sigma_8^{\rm NL}$ is the corresponding fluctuation amplitude of the non-linear matter field. $\sigma_8^g$ has been measured for the \TWOMPP\ sample by~\citet{westover,Carrick_2015}. $\beta^\star$ can be inferred from peculiar velocity data, since peculiar velocities are sourced by the total matter distribution (e.g.~\citealt{Carrick_2015,Boruah_2019,Said_2020,Boubel_2024,VFO}).
 Thus, $\beta^\star$ inferred from peculiar velocities, together with $\sigma_8^g$ measured from the clustering of the \TWOMPP\ sample, constrains the parameter combination

 which can be related to